OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-08.md

 ## 2 Chronicles 8:5

-He also built upper Beth-horon and lower Beth-horon, fortified cities with walls, gates, and bars;
+He constructed both Upper Beth-horon and Lower Beth-horon, which were fortified cities with walls, gates, and bars;

 ---